* UPDATE 7/2019 V2.2 *

 Yes, the Internet is like a virtual heaven to some who have the time and tools to travel the information highway.
 We do live in a wondrous age when humanity has the power to create an extraordinary world of amazing beauty.

 Whether it is real or virtual, our world has a heaven -- and, unfortunately, also a hell.
-Bad things can be found in any dimension -- such as natural disasters or unkind human activity.
+Bad things can be found in any place -- such as natural disasters or unkind human activity.

 Was Atlantis engulfed by a natural disaster or did it destroy itself with its own technology?